Black Power in DC

 For a year and a half, he worked with Department of Information Systems graduate student, Kirubel Tolosa, and IRC Director Lee Boot, to take a custom web application he’d already produced, and recreate it in the relatively new StoryMap web application developed by ESRI, (the organization best known the ArcGIS geospatial data mapping software).

 The result is a website that offers visitors the opportunity to explore Black Power in DC, through text and photographs, in the context of the city’s geography.
 Arriving at the site, one can scroll through a chronological narrative that begins in 1961 and takes us through 1998.
-It is filled with information, insight and an excellent collection of photographs echoing what one might find in a more traditional media form, such as a book—but that’s where the similarities to the book form end.
+It is filled with information, insight, and an excellent collection of photographs echoing what one might find in a more traditional media form, such as a book—but that’s where the similarities to the book form end.
 The narrative is punctuated by links to geographic maps of Washington, DC, dotted with pinned landmarks created in ArcGIS by Dr. Musgrove and Mr. Tolosa.
 These maps, also accessible through persistent tabs at the top of the site, are named: Origins, 1961-65; Black Power Movement, 1966-76; Institutionalization, 1977-80; Resurgence, 1981-98.
 Each link loads a map of DC, that can be explored interactively and explored as one would expect with Google or Apple maps, to see key locations.
 When visitors scroll down, however, they move through a text and photo narrative that automatically pans and zooms the map to relevant locations in the narrative as it unfolds.
 Pins that identify these locations appear along the way and can be clicked on to reveal specific information about each site.

 Dr. Musgrove describes his experience working on the project in this way: “As a historian, I am most comfortable in the archives and in a library.
 I know how to do research and write stories.
 I did not know how to build a website.
 After working with Kirubel Tolosa and the IRC, however, now I do!
 With abundant patience and understanding, they explained to me the software that could best support my project, and then helped me to use it.
 This was no easy task.
 As we learned, there is great software out there for telling a linear story and great software for telling a spatial story (at a specific moment in time), but I was determined to tell a story that ranged across time and space, simultaneously.
 Kiru and the staff of the IRC did the hard work of making that happen using programs that could achieve both of those goals and perform technical updates automatically to keep the site functioning!”